How to get help with LEO

 If enabled, the teacher will be able to download and upload a worksheet with student grades when marking the assignments.

 NOTE: ‘Comment inline’ is only available in conjunction with ‘Feedback comments’.
-To change the setting to Yes, select the Feedback comments.
+To change the setting to Yes, ensure Feedback comments is ticked.

 In this section you are able to edit the ways students are able to submit their assignments.